Learn the types of cover available and what's right for you

-Aside from the reason why the insurance is taken out, there may be a different approach taken by the ATO.
-If a policy is taken for capital purposes and the benefit is received by the original beneficiary, then the premium and the benefit are both not tax deductible.
-However, some of exceptions to this rule apply.
 If a policy is taken for revenue purposes, then the premium may be tax deductible and the benefit also subject to tax.
-If a company receives a sickness/disability benefit by way of the insurance policy, then CGT will apply.
-When considering the sums insured it is wise to factor in the possibility of CGT being taken from the benefit and increasing the sums insured accordingly.
+If a company receives a sickness or disability benefits through the policy, then CGT will apply.
+It is wiser to factor in the possibility of CGT increasing the sums insured.

-Key person insurance is considered to be bought for revenue purposes if it has been bought for any of the following reasons:
+Key person insurance is considered to be bought for revenue purposes (e.g. running of day-to-day business activities that directly result revenue) if it has been bought for any of the following reasons:

 - Replacing lost income: If losing a key person results in a loss of income for the company, or if the business profits have taken a hit due to the loss of the key person, than all such activities that are undertaken for replacing the lost income will come under the scope of revenue purposes.